DishaS08/Memory-Allocation-Simulator/README.md

 ✅ First Fit Algorithm ➔ Allocates the first available block that fits the process size.
 ✅ Best Fit Algorithm ➔ Allocates the smallest available block that fits the process size.
 ✅ Worst Fit Algorithm ➔ Allocates the largest available block that fits the process size.
+✅ Next Fit Algorithm ➔ Similar to First Fit but starts searching from the last allocated position, improving performance in some scenarios.

 ## 🛠️ Technologies Used